govinsprabhu/Behavioral_Cloning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by training and validation error was not reducing further.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I did not trained every data at one go.
+Step by step, I have trained my model.
+Initially started with Udacity data, then as I found out the data was insuffiecient, I have added more number of laps manually.
+After each time, I have saved the model and trained it again for the new set of data.
+All the model h5 I have cheked.
+Final model is [model.h5](https://github.com/govinsprabhu/Behavioral_Cloning/blob/master/model_final.h5)